Biology meets technology.

 Low-cost sensors could one day enable patients to log exercise and track progress in a smartphone app

-The post Kirigami sensor patch for shoulders could improve injury recovery, athletic training appeared first on Engineering Research News.
+The post Kirigami sensor patch for shoulders could improve injury recovery, athletic training appeared first on Michigan Engineering News.

 The rays used by airport scanners might have a future in medical imaging.